 2. Proportion of potentially eligible women recruited

-4. Range of gestational age and outcome for the baby amongst women recruited
+4. Spectrum of gestational age and neonatal outcome among recruits

-5. Compliance with the trial interventions (timing of cord clamping), and reasons for non-compliance
+5. Compliance with the trial interventions, and reasons for non-compliance

-6. Completeness of data collection for main trial outcomes (see above)
+6. Completeness of data collection for main outcomes

-7. Views of women and their partners on recruitment, randomisation and the trial interventions
+7. Views of women and their partners on recruitment, randomisation and the interventions

 8. Proportion lost to follow up after discharge from hospital, and reasons for loss to follow up

 As the primary outcomes planned for the main Cord Trial were death and intraventricular haemorrhage, these were the pre-specified main outcomes for the analysis by allocated group for the Cord Pilot Trial.

 Secondary outcome measures

 No secondary outcome measures